imranhadi01/pythonsnake/README.md

 # Python-Snake-game
-Snake Game Python Tkinter
+Snake Game in Python

 Simple Snake Game

-Tkinter
+using Tkinter